MicrosoftDocs/fabric-docs/docs/data-factory/data-in-staging-artifacts.md

 ---
 title: Data in Dataflow gen2 staging
-description: This article provides information about what staging artifacts are and how to access data wihtin them.
+description: This article provides information about what staging artifacts are and how to access data within them.
 author: Luitwieler
 ms.author: jeluitwi
+ms.topic: concept-article
 ms.date: 07/22/2024
 ---